Gene Lockhart

 Edwin Eugene Lockhart (July 18, 1891 - March 31, 1957) was a Canadian-American character actor, playwright, singer, and lyricist.
-He appeared in over 300 films, and received an Academy Award nomination for Best Supporting Actor for his role as Regis in Algiers (1938), the American remake of Pepe le Moko.
+He appeared in over 300 films, and received an Academy Award nomination for Best Supporting Actor for his role as Regis in Algiers (1938), the American remake of Pépé le Moko.

 Early life

 Lockhart was born in London, Ontario, Canada, and made his professional debut at the age of six when he appeared with the Kilties Band of Canada.
 He later appeared in sketches with Beatrice Lillie.

 Lockhart was raised Catholic and educated in Canadian schools and at the London Oratory School in London, England.
 He played football for the Toronto Argonauts.

 Stage

 Lockhart had a long stage career; he also wrote professionally and taught acting and stage technique at the Juilliard School of Music in New York City.
 He also wrote theatrical sketches, radio shows, special stage material, song lyrics and articles for stage and radio magazines.

 He made his Broadway debut in 1916, in the musical The Riviera Girl.

 He was a member of the traveling play The Pierrot Players (for which he wrote the book and lyrics).
 This play introduced the song, The World Is Waiting for the Sunrise, for which Lockhart wrote the lyrics along with Canadian composer Ernest Seitz.
 (The song was subsequently made popular by Les Paul and Mary Ford in the 1950s.)
 He wrote and directed the Broadway musical revue Bunk of 1926.
 He sang in Die Fledermaus for the San Francisco Opera Association.
 On Broadway, Lockhart originated the roles of Uncle Sid in Eugene O'Neill's only comedy, Ah, Wilderness!
 (1933), and Fortesque in Arthur Schwartz's Virginia (1937).

 In 1949, he took over from Lee J. Cobb as Willy Loman, during the original run of Arthur Miller's Death of a Salesman.